 KTH is a popular university for international students.
 Nearly 100 nationalities make up our vibrant student community.
 During 2014, KTH received 956 exchange students and a large number of international master's students.

 Who can become an exchange student?

-In order to become an exchange student at KTH, you have to be enrolled at a partner university, i.e. one with which KTH has an exchange agreement.
-You must also have completed at least two years of the educational programme at your home university, with grades above average.
+In order to become an exchange student at KTH, you have to be enrolled at a partner university with which KTH has an exchange agreement.
+In order to qualify you must have completed at least two years of the educational programme at your home university, with grades above average.